thingsboard/thingsboard.github.io/docs/mqtt-broker/other/health.md

 ### Example Health Check Endpoint Output

-The `/actuator/health` endpoint will return JSON data representing the overall status and the status of individual components, including custom checks like **TBMQ** and **Kafka**.
+The `/actuator/health` endpoint provides JSON data that reflects both the overall system status and the status of individual components, including custom checks such as **TBMQ** and **Kafka**.
+This detailed information is included when the `show-details` setting is not configured to `never`.
+If `show-details` is set to `never`, the endpoint will only return the overall status without component details.

 **Healthy Response**: